Mcootauc/Live-Sign-Language-Recognition/README.md

 # Sign Language Recognition
-This project seeks to leverage advancements in ml and image processing to create an innovative solution for real-time sign language recognition.
+This project harnesses the power of machine learning (ML) and image processing to create an innovative solution for real-time sign language recognition.
+Using a webcam, the system can recognize and interpret sign language gestures, making communication more accessible for those who rely on sign language.

 ## 🔗 Developers
 - [@Mitchell Cootauco](https://github.com/Mcootauc)